 A market researcher is studying the performance of a retail chain.
 A box plot of the annual revenue at each store can be used to determine the distribution of sales, including the minimum, maximum, and median values.

-The box plot above shows the median sales amount is $1,111,378 (shown by hovering over the chart or using the Info button to flip the card over).
+The box plot above shows the median sales amount is $1,111,378 (shown by hovering over the chart or using the Flip card button to flip the card over).
 The distribution seems fairly even, with the median being in the middle of the box and the whiskers being a similar size.
 There are also low and high outliers, which gives the analyst an indication of which stores are over- and underperforming.

 To delve deeper into the data, the analyst decides to create individual box plots for each region where the stores are located.
 She does this by changing the Group by field to Region.
 The result is four individual box plots that can be compared to discern information about each region.